Skip to content

 Aaron Young

-Aaron Young is a Bright Button Company Director and BAFTA-nominated director and executive producer with over 20 years of production experience across projects for the BBC, PBS, Channel 4, UKTV, UK Film Council and Channel 5.
+Aaron Young is a Bright Button Company Director and BAFTA-nominated director and executive producer with 23 years of production experience across projects for the BBC, PBS, Channel 4, UKTV, UK Film Council and Channel 5.

-He is currently writing his first book, ‘Peleliu‘ for publication by Bantam Books (Penguin) and Grove Atlantic.
+He is currently writing his first book, ‘Peleliu‘ for Bantam (Penguin) in the United Kingdom, and Grove Atlantic in the United States.
+He is represented by Patrick Walsh at PEW Literary

 He is the Executive Producer of: